 At the end of 2003, we began a pilot project called the Community-based Organization Support Project.
 Through this project, AIL began supporting four grassroots, community-based organizations with teacher training, management training, supplies, salaries and books.
-The program worked so well that we began to apply the 2005 we opened nine new CBOs in new areas.
-That's more than double the number of CBOs we started with in 2004.
+The program worked so well that we began to apply the neighborhoods.